akash-joshi/rocketrpc/README.md

 ### Client

 > Note: On the client side, all functions return a Promise with the result by default, because of the asynchronous nature of sockets.
+So, all passed functions are also modified to return a Promise.

 ```ts
 import { Client } from "functions-over-websockets";